 1. “Forever in my heart” – a special place in her heart and home

-A Pet Memorial Ceramic Picture Frame is a special sympathy gift, and it’s more touching than a plain photo frame.
+A Pet Memorial Picture Frame Sympathy Gift for a Dog or Cat is a special sympathy gift, more touching than a plain photo frame.
 This frame says “No Longer By My Side; Forever in My Heart.”
-It’s a lovely sympathy gift to give someone grieving pet loss, especially if you can include a recent photo of his or her lost dog or cat.
+It’s a comforting gift to give someone grieving pet loss, especially if you include a photo of the lost dog or cat.

 Starting an online dog or cat blog with photos and sympathy messages can be a beautiful gift that helps someone grieve pet loss.
 If you’re not sure what to say in an online pet memorial, read Words of Comfort for When Your Heart is Broken.

 3. A cremation urn for the dog or cat’s ashes

 A Classic Paws Series Pet Cremation Urn allows the owner to keep the beloved dog or cat at home forever.
 The Paw Print series of pet cremation urns are wonderfully designed and slate colored, with hand-carved paw prints.
 These pet loss memorial urns are true works-of-art; they are hand forged and carved by old-world artisans from India.
 Each vase comes with a threaded screw-on top for easy and safe installation of the dog’s or cat’s ashes.